Critical Analysis of Rocket Launch Systems, and Predictions for Spaceplanes, Spaceships, and Spacecraft

 SpaceX and Starship

-SpaceX deserves a place in the Rockets Hall of Fame thanks to its very successful Falcon 9 and Dragon spacecraft.
+SpaceX deserves a place in the Rockets Hall of Fame thanks to its very successful Falcon 9 rocket launch system and Dragon spacecraft.

 Regarding Falcon 9 and Falcon Heavy, Wikipedia states: